Difrex/boobstrap/README.md

 * mkbootisofs -- Create a bootable ISO from a directory.
 * exportroot -- Creates archive from the "chroot" directory.
 * importroot -- Restores "chroot" directory from the archive.
+* mkoverlayfs -- Creates images for using with Overlay FS.

 Software dependencies: